romaan-khan/romaan-khan/README.md

 I’m a **Senior Flutter & Android Engineer** with **7+ years** of experience building production-grade mobile applications.

-I value:
+I focus on:
 - clarity over cleverness
 - longevity over trends
-- systems that age well
+- systems that are easy to reason about

-Music plays a parallel role in my life —
-it sharpens rhythm, patience, and restraint, all of which show up in my code.
+Music plays an equal role in my life — it sharpens timing, patience, and restraint, all of which show up in my engineering work.

 ---

 ## What I Do

-- Design and build **scalable Flutter applications**
+- Build **scalable Flutter applications**
 - Apply **Clean Architecture & SOLID principles**
-- Optimize for **performance and maintainability**
+- Optimize apps for **performance and maintainability**
-- Create **music covers** (guitar + vocals) alongside engineering work
+- Create **guitar + vocal music covers** alongside engineering work

 ---